nextflow-io/training/docs/nf_template/3_create.md

  * [new branch]      main -> main
 ```

 In nf-core, the `main` branch is for stable releases and the `dev` branch is for merging feature branches together.
-This enables `main` branch to remain fully functional while new features are developed in feature branches, collected in the `dev` branch, and then merged into `main` once they are ready.
+This enables the `main` branch to remain fully functional while new features are developed in feature branches, collected in the `dev` branch, and then merged into `main` once they are ready.

 <figure class="excalidraw">
 --8<-- "docs/nf_template/img/branches.excalidraw.svg"